 1990 – 2000 The first all-plastic IBC

 Advancement in materials opened up new possibilities in product design!
 Our engineers developed all-plastic IBCs in the 90s, replacing the steel cage.
 Now not only the chemical container itself was resistant and tough, also the exterior construction could cope with the chemical exposure and harsh life.
 Several all plastic IBCs were introduced in this decennium: Varitainer, Varicube, Multibox-VK, CKMB, and MultiWay.

 2000 – 2010 Breakthrough of the double containment IBC – raising the bar in safety

-Building on the knowhow gained with the all-plastic IBCs we managed to raise the bar in safety with the introduction of the iCon.
-This all-plastic double walled IBC ensured spill-containment at any time.
-Honoured with several packaging awards, including another “Gouden Noot” packaging award – 34 years after the first “Gouden Noot“.
-The iCon set a new standard in storage and transport of chemicals in IBCs.
+Building on the know-how gained with the all-plastic IBCs we managed to raise the bar in safety with the introduction of the iCon.
+This all-plastic double-walled IBC ensured spill-containment at any time.
+Honored with several packaging awards, including another “Gouden Noot” packaging award – 34 years after the first “Gouden Noot“.
+The iCon set a new standard in the storage and transport of chemicals in IBCs.

 2010 – 2020 Safety and sustainability

 Today’s IBC is the VARIBOX.
 Available in several versions, based on the durability and safety levels set by the iCon IBC.
 Developed for 10 years of intensive use and equipped with a pallet from recycled material the VARIBOX answers the requirements for sustainable packaging.
 Our engineers managed to develop lightweight solutions resulting in savings of 32% to 42% in material consumption.
 Ready for the new decade!